 Children are not just small adults.
 They have specific health needs that need specialized care.
 Our board certified pediatricians and family practice doctors are among the best in the area.
-They are experts at delivering preventive and routine care for children from birth through age 18, and have immediate access to the specialists and facilities at UPMC Pinnacle.
+They are experts at delivering preventive and routine care for children from birth through age 18, and have immediate access to the specialists and facilities at UPMC in Central Pa.

-When it comes time for choosing a physician for your baby or older child, UPMC Pinnacle offers several practices from which to choose.
+When it comes time for choosing a physician for your baby or older child, UPMC in Central Pa. offers several practices from which to choose.
 Providers include pediatricians, family practice providers, or pediatric nurse practitioners.

 Do Some Research

 Our pediatric primary care providers (PCPs) are identified as family practice or pediatric doctors.
 Choose the type that works best for you and your family.